 Currently based in New Zealand, Christine has a diploma in holistic life coaching and, over the years, has worked with people who suffer from mental illness, which she found extremely rewarding and opened her eyes to the heartache and struggle that comes with mental illness.
 Although, while in high-school, she had a couple of poems published in local publications, her real interest in writing and poetry came recently while travelling in Thailand and meeting up with a freelance journalist.
 Since then she has been inspired to develop her literary skills in both poetry and prose.
 Christine has contributed to LONELY.

 Chrys is a trained performer and broadcaster, as well as widely published and anthologized poet.
 She has read and performed at festivals across the UK in Europe, The USA, Canada, Finland and India, and won numerous awards including a National Media Award (CRS), a New Writing Bursary (English Arts Council), a Work Development Grant (Scottish Arts Council), and a Fringe First from The Edinburgh Festival.
 She has published seven books for actors (Pub: Methuen Drama) and nine poetry collections.
 In 2012 The Burning was selected as one of the 20 Best Scottish Poems.
 In 2014 her pamphlet Weaver of Grass was shortlisted for the Callum MacDonald Memorial Award, she received Creative Scotland Bursary to finish her last collection Dancing on a Rock (Pub: IDP), and another to research her forthcoming collection about The Klondike Gold Rush.
 Her recent pamphlet collection, The Punkawallah’s Rope, written to mark the 70th Anniversary of the Partition of India was published by Indigo Dreams in Sept 2017.
 She was awarded an MBE in the Queen’s Birthday Honours List for Services to The Arts, and is listed in Who’s Who.
-Chrys has also contributed to THE SEASONS, BETRAYAL and WAR, and is contributing to EMPOWERMENT.
+Chrys has also contributed to THE SEASONS, BETRAYAL and EMPOWERMENT.

 FB: Clare Roslington